-Senior Community Organizer, LDF; Adjunct Lecturer, Lehman College
+Senior Community Organizer, NAACP Legal Defense and Educational Fund Inc.; Adjunct Lecturer, Lehman College

-Lumumba Akinwole-Bandele is the Senior Community Organizer at LDF.
+Lumumba Akinwole-Bandele, New York, is the Senior Community Organizer at the NAACP Legal Defense and Educational Fund.
 He is a community organizer and educator from Central Brooklyn.
 From 1994 – 1998 Lumumba served as programming coordinator at the Franklin H. Williams Caribbean Cultural Center African Diaspora Institute (CCC).
 During his tenure at CCC, he also co-found Azabache, an organizers training conference and workshop series for young activists.
 All the while as a Black Studies Major at City College of NY/CUNY, he went on to receive his Masters in Human Service from Lincoln University in 1998.
 As a member and organizer with the Malcolm X Grassroots Movement, Mr. Akinwole-Bandele helped establish its campaign to counter police abuse and misconduct.
 He also co-founded the world renowned Black August Hip Hop Project.
 Black August raises awareness and support for political prisoners in the United States.
 From 2002 to 2007 Lumumba served as a counselor and lecturer at Medgar Evers College/CUNY.
 Lumumba currently serves as an adjunct lecturer teaching Community Organizing at Lehman College/CUNY.